-According to the NGF’s recent Golf Travel Report, 8.2 million golfers played 57.6 million rounds of golf while traveling for leisure or business in 2017.
+According to the NGF’s recent Golf Travel Report, 8.2 million golfers played 57.6 million rounds of golf while traveling for leisure or business.
 While established golf destinations such as Phoenix/Scottsdale, Las Vegas, Myrtle Beach, Southern California and Orlando remain the most popular spots for buddies’ trips and golf getaways, other places a bit further afield have earned a piece of the $20.5 billion golf travel industry in the United States.

 Almost half of the new 18-hole courses that have opened over the past five years were built more than 50 miles from a major city (population 50,000+), according to the NGF’s facility database.
 In addition to Silvies Valley, this group of destination locations includes places like the Sand Valley Resort in central Wisconsin, Gamble Sands in western Washington, The Loop at Forest Dunes in Michigan, Mossy Oak in Mississippi, Shepherd’s Rock at the Nemacolin Woodlands Resort in western Pennsylvania, and Tatanka, which is part of an Indian reservation and casino in Nebraska.

 Here’s a closer look at how a handful of properties have found success off the beaten path.

 Fishing, not golf, was the original draw to Big Cedar Lodge in Missouri’s Ozark Mountains in the late 1980s.